semgrep/semgrep/docs/pattern-features.md

 pattern: insecure_function(...)
 ```

-Note that functions or objects must be referenced by their full path.
+Note that functions or classes must be referenced by their full path.
 E.g.

 * `django.utils.safestring.mark_safe(...)` not `mark_safe(...)`
 * `System.out.println(...)` not `println(...)`